 - Limited mobility of your big toe, or pain when walking

 What Causes Bunions?

 A common cause of bunions is genetics.
 Oftentimes people inherit feet that are more likely to develop bunions due to their shape and structure.
-Bunions themselves are not inherited, but some foot shapes are more predisposed than others to develop bunions.
+Bunions themselves are not inherited, but some foot shapes and gait types are more predisposed than others to develop bunions.

 Tight, Narrow Shoes

 Wearing tight, narrow shoes might cause bunions or make them worse.
 High heels which force your toes into the front of your shoes thus crowding your toes, have caused painful bunions for many women.

 Other conditions that may cause bunions are limb-length discrepancies in which one leg is shorter than the other.
 The bunion will develop on the foot of the longer leg because of compensated gait.

 Rheumatoid arthritis is an inflammatory condition of the joints that can also make you more susceptible to bunions.